Fees and Charges (2026)

 (Board of Directors)

-1. The Board of Directors is made up of three members, one of whom is president and two members.
+1. The Board of Directors consists of three members, one being the president and two being voting members.

-2. The Board of Directors, convened by the President, meets ordinarily, at least once a month, and meets extraordinarily, whenever one of its members deems it necessary.
+2. The Board of Directors, convened by the President, meets ordinarily at least once a month, and meets extraordinarily whenever any of its members deems it necessary.

-3. This body can only deliberate validly if the majority of its members are present.
+3. This body can only validly deliberate when the majority of its members are present.

-4. Decisions are taken by simple majority, with the President having the tie-breaking vote.
+4. Resolutions are taken by simple majority, with the President having a tie-breaking vote.

 Article 15